stiglers-eponym/BeamerPresenter/README.md

 ## Development

 ### Known problems
-#### Multimedia
+* Multimedia
-* Video performance is bad in the following situations:
+    * Video performance can be bad while drawing or using the magnifier.
-    * when you draw or erase on a slide while a video is played (drawing one long stroke is much worse than many short strokes)
-    * when you use the magnifier or torch while a video is played when there are also drawings on the same slide.
-The magnifier generally has rather limited performance when used on a slide that contains drawings.
-    * when using multiple magnifiers (yes, that's possible, but you shouldn't do that)
-* Embedded sounds are unsupported, only links to external files can be played.
-* Sounds included as sound link (not sound annotation) are unsupported when using MuPDF.
+    * Sounds included as sound link (not sound annotation) are unsupported when using MuPDF (this affects LaTeX beamer's `\sound` command; workaround: use `\movie` instead).
-#### User interface
-* Tool buttons can be changed in the user interface, but these changes are not saved.
-Buttons are part of the user interface, which can only be changed (permanently) by editing the JSON-formatted configuration file.
-#### Drawing/annotating
-* The detection of unsaved changes is not reliable.
-The warning when closing beamerpresenter with unsaved changes can be avoided by using the action "quit unsafe" instead of "quit".
-#### Slide transitions
-* Sometimes the slides are not automatically rendered to the correct size when resizing the window.
-Changing or updating the page should solve this problem.
     * Some slide transitions need to stop videos.
 Fly slide transitions during videos look strange.
+* Changing tool buttons via the user interface is non-permanent.
+Permanent changes in the user interface require manual changes in the JSON-formatted configuration file.
+* The detection of unsaved changes is not reliable.
+The warning of unsaved changes can be avoided by using the action "quit unsafe" instead of "quit".
+* Sometimes slides are not automatically rendered to the correct size when resizing the window.
+Changing or updating the page should solve this.
+* The cache of slides does not handle PDF files with varying page sizes correctly.
 * If a preview shows specific overlays, slide changes adding or removing synchronization of this preview with another widget may lead to short flickering.
 Slide transitions during such slide changes can contain some ugly artifacts.
-#### PDF backend
-* When compiling with both MuPDF and poppler, trying to open a PDF with renderer=poppler can result in a segmentation fault for some PDFs (when loading the document or when reaching a certain page).
-The reason might be a linkage problem with some colorspace functions.
+* When compiling with both MuPDF and Poppler opening some PDF files with renderer=poppler can result in a segmentation fault (when loading the document or when rendering a certain page), apparently due to a linkage problem.
 It is recommended to compile with only one PDF engine.
 * In MuPDF only a smaller subset of PDF link types is supported (only internal navigation links and external links) as compared to the Poppler version.
-* Some effects (animations, slide transitions) might not work as expected if (at least) one window showing the slide is currently hidden and not updated by the window manager.
+* Slide transitions and animations might not work as expected if (at least) one window showing the slide is currently hidden and not updated by the window manager.
-* Fixed in MuPDF 1.19: Slide labels are broken for encrypted PDFs when using MuPDF.

 ### Ideas for further development
 * tools to select and modify drawings
-* improve cache management and layout corrections.
-* cache slides even when size of slides varies (partially implemented)
 * cache only required slides in previews showing specific overlays
-* make layout more reliable
 * improve keyboard shortcuts in other widgets than slide widget
 * option to insert extra slides for drawing